 Jefferson Middle School is located on a 40-acre tract of land at Sangamon Street and Crescent Drive in Champaign, Illinois.
 Built in 1960 as a junior high school, Jefferson changed to a middle school during the 1977-78 school year.
 Recently, Jefferson has received building upgrades to improve the school’s energy efficiency, including new windows and a geothermal heating and cooling system.

 The core middle school subject areas of math, reading, language arts, science, and social science are offered throughout the regular school day.
-Additional encore opportunities of art, music, drama, and a lab experience are available to all students.
+Additional Encore opportunities of art, music, drama, and a STEM experience are also available to all students.
 Foreign language opportunities specific to French and Spanish are offered to seventh graders.
 AVID (Advancing Via Individual Determination) is a support class intended to accelerate average ability students and prepare them for more advanced coursework.
 ESL/ELL classes are also offered to students who might benefit from support as they learn English as a Second Language.

 Jefferson has implemented a varied and extensive mentoring program.
 Meeting with students once a week during the school day, adults serve as role models, encouragers, and friends.
 Among our mentors are workers, business professionals, parents, college students, grandparents, staff within our own building, and retirees.
 Mentors are a diverse group of people who are successful in life and willing to share their time and experiences with our students.

 Tutors from different organizations throughout the community are utilized to help students attain academic success.
 University of Illinois Vis-à-vis students and volunteers from the America Reads/America Counts provide one-on-one tutoring assistance.